 DAB location server 6 can also receive from base stations 3 information which identifies a general geographic location of the user terminal 1.
 For example, the information can identify a cell or cell sector within which a cellular telephone is located.
 This information is used for ambiguity resolution.
 DAB location server 6 determines a position of the user terminal based on the pseudo-ranges and a location and clock offset of each of the transmitters.
 Figure 2 depicts the geometry of a position determination using three DAB transmitters.
 The DAB transmitter 2A is located at a position (x1, y1).
 The range between user terminal 1 and DAB transmitter 2A is r1.
 The DAB 2B transmitter is located at position (x2, y2).
-The range between user terminal 1 and DAB transmitter 2N is located at position (x3, y3).
-The range between user terminal 1 and DAB transmitter 2N is located at position (x3, y3).
+The range between user terminal 1 and DAB transmitter 2B is r2.
+DAB transmitter 2N is located at position (x3, y3).
 The range between user terminal 1 and DAB transmitter 2N is r3.

 DAB location server 6 may adjust the value of each pseudo-range according to the tropospheric propagation velocity and the time offset for the corresponding DAB transmitter.
 Thus, the DAB location server 6 uses the phase center information from database 5 to determine the position of each DAB transmitter.